 - Entrance: These control how the object enters the slide.
-For example, with the Bounce animation, the object will "fall" onto the slide and then bounce several times.
+For example, with the Bounce animation, the object will drop onto the slide and then bounce several times.

-- Emphasis: These animations occur while the object is on the slide, often triggered by a mouse click.
+- Emphasis: These animations occur while the object is on the slide and are often triggered by a mouse click.
 For example, you can set an object to Spin when you click the mouse.

 - Exit: These control how the object exits the slide.
 For example, with the Fade animation, the object will simply fade away.

-- Motion Paths: These are similar to Emphasis effects, except the object moves within the slide along a pre-determined path, for example a circle.
+- Motion Paths: These are similar to Emphasis effects, except the object moves within the slide along a predetermined path, like a circle.

 - Select an object.